 One way of motivating students for the new school year is to share with them inspiring thoughts about hard work.
 They should be taught about the essence of hard work and its marvelous connection to life’s success.

-Embedding the essence of hard work in your discussions will positively affect students’ perception about doing their best and maximizing their potential.
+Embedding the essence of hard work in your discussions will positively affect students’ perception of doing their best and maximizing their potential.

 The secret to success is hard work.
 I know that as a teacher, you want your students to achieve something great in their life.
 ANd you can do it.
 Set yourself as their inspiration.
 If you work hard as a teacher it means you are creating wonderful learning opportunities for your students every day.
 In so doing, your students will learn more and they will value your worth as their teacher.